-Soils in urban and suburban areas affected by development are frequently compacted, cut, and filled, resulting in a poor environment for plant growth and increased risk of runoff and harm to the aquatic environment.
+Urban soils in areas affected by development are frequently compacted, cut, and filled, resulting in a poor environment for plant growth and increased risk of runoff and harm to the aquatic environment.
 Our research has focused on compost amendment of landscape soils to improve soil quality and plant growth.
-It included a comparison of surface-applied and incorporated compost in a woody landscape established on converted agricultural land (2001-2006), and a project comparing surface-applied and incorporated compost and biosolids products applied to cut and compacted subsoils within a highway landscaping zone (2007-2010).
+It included a comparison of surface-applied and incorporated compost in a woody landscape established on converted agricultural land (2001-2006), and a project comparing surface-applied and incorporated compost and biosolids products applied to cut and compacted subsoils within a highway roadside landscaping zone (2007-2010).

 Rain Garden Handbook for Western Washington, A Guide to Design, Maintenance, and Installation.
 2013.
 Dept. Ecology, WSU Extension, Kitsap Cty.